World Press Freedom Day 2018 - Keeping Power in Check: Media, Justice and the Rule of Law

 1. Press freedom, access to information and elections

 2. The justice system supporting free and safe journalism

 Some 100 national events around the world are expected to complement the main celebration.

-The UNESCO Director-General, Audrey Azoulay, President of Ghana Mr Akufo-Addo, as well as various high-level government representatives are expected to attend.
+The President of Ghana Mr Akufo-Addo, is expected to attend.
 Participants will also include representatives of civil society, media organizations, professional associations, academia and the judiciary.

-On 3 May, the UNESCO Director-General will award the UNESCO/ Guillermo Cano World Press Freedom Prize to an individual or organization that has made an outstanding contribution to the defence of press freedom.
+On 3 May, UNESCO will award the UNESCO/ Guillermo Cano World Press Freedom Prize to an individual or organization that has made an outstanding contribution to the defence of press freedom.

 Two other components of the main celebration will heighten its impact.
 First, an Academic Conference on the Safety of Journalists will foster greater synergies between academic research and the work of media development practitioners.
 Second, a youth newsroom will sensitize young reporters and media students to emerging challenges regarding freedom of expression, through live coverage of a major international event while being mentored by media professionals.

 The event will also feature at least one photo exhibition and a film screening, as well as various cultural performances.